osate/website/source/osate-releases.md

   1. This release contains numerous bug fixes for Resolute.
   1. It also includes the addition of "Real-time Patterns" and "Linearization" to AGREE.
 These new features are documented in the [User's Guide](https://github.com/smaccm/smaccm/raw/master/documentation/agree/AGREE%20Users%20Guide.pdf)
 * ALISA Incremental Assurance
-  1. Alisa Assurance View: Color bars replaced by colored count entries. ([#21] (https://github.com/osate/alisa/issues/21))
+  1. Alisa Assurance View: Color bars replaced by colored count entries ([#21](https://github.com/osate/osate2-core/issues/21))
   1. Removed Assurance Progress View.
-Progress indication already available in Assurance View. ([#20] (https://github.com/osate/alisa/issues/20))
+Progress indication already available in Assurance View. ([#20](https://github.com/osate/alisa/issues/20))
-  1. Assurance Requirement Coverage now has its own filter selection. ([#22] (https://github.com/osate/alisa/issues/22))
+  1. Assurance Requirement Coverage now has its own filter selection. ([#22](https://github.com/osate/alisa/issues/22))
   1. Several bug fixes realted to predicate evaluation and error marker on references that actually have been resolved.